Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 1: Improving Claim Cost Prediction with LLM-Extracted Features from Unstructured Data

-An insurance claim department often has various data at hand to estimate the claim costs.
 For this case study, we use a dataset of 3,000 workers' compensation claims from a Kaggle competition on actuarial loss estimation\footnote{\url{https://www.kaggle.com/competitions/actuarial-loss-estimation}}.
-This dataset is fully synthetic -- constructed as a stratified sample from a larger pool of 90,000 realistically simulated records -- and includes both structured features (e.g., age, gender, marital status, wages) and unstructured text descriptions of the claim reports.
+This dataset is fully synthetic -- constructed as a stratified sample from a larger pool of 90,000 realistically simulated records -- and each record represents a unique claim.
+It includes both structured features (e.g., age, gender, marital status, wages) and unstructured text descriptions of the claim reports.

 As stated in the previous subsection, our aim is to enhance a prediction model with features derived by an LLM and assess the performance of this enhanced model compared to a baseline model.
 To this end, we first create a baseline model, which uses existing tabular data as features to predict the ultimate incurred claim costs.
-We use a gradient boosting regression model to make the predictions.
+For this task, we train a gradient boosting regression model.